 Being a Partnership is about much more than sharing the profits: it defines our approach to what we do.
 With ownership comes responsibility, and the knowledge that our success depends entirely on providing the best quality products and services to our customers so that they come back to us again and again.
 Our democratic network of elected councils, committees and forums gives Partners a real say in our decision-making processes, and allows us to challenge management on performance and have a real say in how the business is run.
 This sense of collective responsibility extends to everyone we deal with, from customers and suppliers to the communities we're part of.

 Over the last year, we have launched It's Your Business 2028 as well as the 4Ps (an evolution of our Our Partner Plan) , Built around four key themes: Performance, Productivity, Pay and Progression.

-I have been working at John Lewis full-time
+I have been working at John Lewis full-time (More than 10 years)

 I applied online.
 I interviewed at John Lewis in August 2017.